Should Your Support Group Be Affiliated With A Larger Organization?

 (1) Organization Affiliation

 Many national organizations facilitate local support groups provided your group falls within their topic area.
 If, for example, you want to focus on pelvic pain, you could approach organizations such as the American Chronic Pain Association, the Endometriosis Association, the Vulvar Pain Foundation among others.
-There is NO national group that facilitates local IC/BPS support groups.
+Because the ICA abandoned their support group program more than a decade ago, there is NO national group that facilitates local IC/BPS support groups.

 (2) Independent Support Groups